There is no doubt that the world is changing dramatically, and Jamaica is not being left behind.

 First, there is the risk of dispensing errors with handwritten, not easily decipherable prescriptions which can have potentially fatal and other negative impact.

 Other issues are the slow processing of prescriptions, long wait times at pharmacies, no electronic medium for health alerts and notifications, no way to easily and closely monitor drug interactions and allergies by prescribers, and not to mention high administrative costs.
+Some people omit some of this by going to a Canadian Pharmacy online, however.

 The connectivity that exists in the health care technology space in Jamaica creates the ideal atmosphere to implement ePrescriptions.